CatoshiCatamotoDev/pawthBot/README.md

 ### Twitter changes of the @Pawthereum account
 Keep track of updates of the official Pawthereum twitter account and report any changes.

+### Pawthereum History
+Mention historical events from a specific day. e.g. On this day 1y ago Pawthereum got launched.

+### Bot Icon
+Get the bot icon (automated account) on twitter

 ...

 ## Epilogue
 We init for the animals.
-Spread love and hug your furry fren every now and then.
+Go and give your furry fren a hug and spread love.

 Catoshi